 The reason is because most of the vendors actually buy their merchandise at Wal-Mart!!!

-Travel Haggling Tip #3: A Win-Win situation is better than a Lose-Lose situation
+A Win-Win Situation is Better than a Lose-Lose Situation

 In negotiations, we have basically four basic outcomes: Win-Win, Lose-Lose, Win-Lose and Lose-Win.
 When haggling for prices, you want to achieve a Win-Win situation where you pay the lowest minimum price while the vendor receives the lowest possible profit without loosing money.